-A first step in thinking about educational policies and pedagogical practices that might be effective in reversing patterns of underachievement among minoritized multilingual students is to examine the research evidence regarding causes of underachievement (see Table 1).
+A first step in thinking about educational policies and pedagogical practices that might be effective in reversing patterns of underachievement among minoritized multilingual students is to examine the research evidence regarding causes of underachievement.
+(See Table 1 in online version of article).
 Three sources of potential educational disadvantage can be identified (excluding special education needs):

-- Home-school language switch requiring students to learn academic content through a new language; - Low socioeconomic status (SES) associated with low family income and/or low levels of parental education; - Marginalized group status deriving from discrimination and/ or racism in the wider society.
+- Home-school language switch requiring students to learn academic content through a new language; - Low socioeconomic status (SES) associated with low family income and/or low levels of parental education; - Marginalized group status deriving from discrimination and/or racism in the wider society.